elastic/endpoint-package/custom_documentation/doc/endpoint/network/windows/windows_network_attempted_accepted_and_disconnect.md

-# Windows Network Connection Attempted
+# Windows Network Disconnect Received

 - OS: Windows
 - Data Stream: `logs-endpoint.events.network-*`
-- KQL: `event.action : "connection_attempted" and event.dataset : "endpoint.events.network" and event.module : "endpoint" and host.os.type : "windows"`
+- KQL: `event.action : ("connection_attempted" or "connection_accepted" or "disconnect_received") and event.dataset : "endpoint.events.network" and event.module : "endpoint" and host.os.type : "windows"`

-This event is generated when there is an attempt to establish a network connection.
+This event is generated when a connection is attempted, a connection is accepted, or a request to terminate a network session is received.

 | Field |